mperry-dev/employee_scheduling_system/CSV_FORMAT.md

 ```

 The fields are as follows:
 * `employeeId`: this should match an employeeId in the file `employee_information.csv`.
-If it does not, the availability will not be considered by the system.
+If it does not, the system will reject the input CSV file and terminate.
 This field is required - if it is not included, the system will reject the input CSV file and terminate.
 * `type`: this is the shift type the employee is willing to do during this availability, such as an online shift or in-person shift.
 This is used to match against the type field of a shift from `shift_information.csv`.
 This is optional - if not included, the employee will be considered for all types of shift by the system.
 If it is included, adhering to the type requirement of the employee is a hard constraint of the system.
 * `start`: this is the start time of the availability, as a date and time combination.
 It must be in the pattern `d/MM/yyyy H:mm` (i.e. `day/month/year hour:minute`), with 24-hour time, such as `30/01/2020 22:40`.
 This is a required field - if it is not included, the system will reject the input CSV file and terminate.
 * `end`: this is the end time of the availability, as a date and time combination.
 It must be in the pattern `d/MM/yyyy H:mm` (i.e. `day/month/year hour:minute`), with 24-hour time, such as `30/01/2020 22:40`.
 This is a required field - if it is not included, the system will reject the input CSV file and terminate.